x1n13y84issmd42/creep/README.md

 ![](assets/runes.png)

 ### Usage
-You'll need two git hooks to your project, `pre-commit` & `post-checkout`.
+You'll need two git hooks in your project, `pre-commit` & `post-checkout`.
 You can use ones from the `runes/.githooks` folder and copy them over to the `.git/hooks` directory in your project.

 Also you'll need keys:
 ```Shell